 Understanding the Americans with Disability Act/Section 504: The Rehabilitation Act of 1973, Section 504 / The Americans with Disabilities Act of 1990 (ADA) and amendments:

 This legislation applies to the opportunities that must be available to students choosing to attend an institution of higher education.
-Under ADA, students pursuing a post-secondary education are responsible for documenting and requesting accommodations for their specific needs.
+Under the ADA, students pursuing a post-secondary education are responsible for documenting and requesting accommodations for their specific needs.
 Students are responsible for identifying themselves as students who have a disability.
 The student must provide the University with appropriate documentation regarding their disability and recommended accommodations.

 Students are responsible for requesting specific academic adjustments or accommodations according to their documented needs.